 All property garnered throughout the course of the marriage is marital and is subject to division.
 Sometimes international property can become commingled, which adds additional layers of complexity to property division.

-Because of the complicated nature of property division when you have substantial assets and overseas property, consult with David J. Ward, property division lawyer in Duluth, as soon as possible for assistance.
+Because of the complicated nature of property division when you have substantial assets and overseas property, consult with David J. Ward, property division lawyer in Lawrenceville, as soon as possible for assistance.
 David helps you locate and value overseas property, estimate the total value of your estate, and then negotiate a fair agreement that protects your best interests.

 Contact our office today at 770-383-1973 or fill out our online contact form to schedule your REAL Case Analysis.